darraghoriordan/darragh-oriordan-com/src/pages/2021/02/10/avoid-rebuild-react-app-ci-environments/index.md

 }
 ```

+## Configure other tools

+Any tool that uses React components will need to have the configuration injected.
+The Jest way is mentioned above.
+Each too will have it's own injection method.
+For example if you use react storybook you will need to add the script to the header using the storybook method described [here](https://storybook.js.org/docs/react/configure/story-rendering#adding-to-head).

+Add a file `.storybook/preview-head.html` and pop the header script from above in there.

 ## Add a local configuration file (if you like)

-This should just go in your `app/private` folder if you're using `create-react-app`.
+This should just go in your `<<app>>/private` folder if you're using `create-react-app`.

 ```javascript
 window['backrRuntimeConfig'] = {